K-Opoku/ml-zoomcamp-notes_assignments/05_Deployment_notes.md

 - **Reproducible setup:** `uv.lock` keeps dependency versions fixed.
 - **Easy API:** FastAPI makes it simple to send data and get predictions.
 - **Portable:** Docker makes sure it runs the same everywhere.
-- **Professional:** A clean structure and documentation make this project ready for clients or recruiters.

 ---